 This resort and recreation facility, wonderful in every respect, is situated near Moscow and was closed for renovation a few years ago.
-But then something must have gone wrong, and as a result the 4-storey building located on a scenic riverside was simply forgotten and abandoned.

 The surrounding grounds are overgrown with weeds, but the building itself, constructed in the 1980s, still looks very nice.

 The main part of the building has four residential floors and a commercial ground floor.

 In the back of the building common areas are located, the cafeteria, for example.

 Old brochures help to keep memory of splendid (by Soviet standards) recreational facilities and service.

 This is what the entrance lobby looks like today.

 The first hallway that leads to the staircase and to the elevators.
 You can use either to get to the residential part.

 The sign saying «Bar» points down to the ground floor, so let’s go find it.

 There is a floor scrubber forgotten by someone in the hallway.